 - Oversight and evaluation of the effects of behavioural service delivery

 - On-going evaluation of the effects of supervision

 In PSYC553C Group supervision will involve regular weekly meetings.
-There will be no more than seven students participating in any group supervision session.
 There will also be regular individual supervision meetings with university-based and the field supervisors.
 Some of supervision sessions may be conducted via Zoom or the phone.
 The aim of an individual supervision session is for the supervisor to be brought up to date with the student’s practice, and to highlight issues and concerns for discussion.
 It is also intended that the meetings address any issues the student brings to the table.
 Individual supervision sessions should allow the supervisor to see the student at work – either in the natural setting or by the use of video or webcams- to allow the provision of appropriate feedback.
 When individual supervision takes place in the practicum setting in person (or via Zoom) there should be time allowed for the supervisor to see the intern at work and to provide feedback.
-When individual supervision session takes place at the university in person (or via Zoom) the interns should aim to bring/show a recording of some aspect their practice to every session.
+When individual supervision session takes place at the university in person (or via Zoom) the interns should aim to bring/show a recording of some aspect of their practice to every session.
 The focus should be the student’s practice and appropriate consents should be obtained.
 The recordings should be used only for the purpose of supervision.
 Once used for this purpose they should either be erased or stored in accordance with the employer’s protocols.

 - discussion of professional/ethical issues raised by students and their case work